wikihouse/viewer-experiments/display-wikihouse-studio2/readme.md

 ### Road Map

 * Obtain access to data for individual components
-	* rebuild as JSN/STL files
+* Rebuild as faster-loading JSON/STL files

 ### System Requirements

-In order to view the files on this site you will need a device and browser that provides good support for [WebGL](http://get.webgl.org/)
-WebGL is the JavaScript API for rendering interactive 3D graphics and 2D graphics within any compatible web browser without the use of plug-ins.
+In order to view the files on this site you will need a device and browser that provides good support for [WebGL](http://get.webgl.org/) - the JavaScript API for rendering interactive 3D graphics and 2D graphics within any compatible web browser without the use of plug-ins.

 Generally this means a computer with an Intel Core i5 processor or better with an external GPU such as one made by Nvidia.
 Successful use of the apps on a phone or tablet is highly unlikely.